How to articulate a visual language system in a level design environment

-Based on this the player can decide to solve a particular problem (be it scripted or system) using a custom made solution of his own design.
+Based on this, the player can decide to solve a particular problem (be it scripted or system) using a custom made solution.

 One tip that I can give you in regards to how large or small a space should be is:

-- Consider how much character of density you want in that space: 1player+2AI should fit in a 3 meter wide corridor
+- Consider how many characters of density you want in that space: 1player+2AI should fit in a 3-meter wide corridor

 - Add another meter for an extra prop (cover/art prop) for the cover pass or decoration

-Based on what you are trying to build try to accommodate this rules into your design.
+Based on what you are trying to build, try to accommodate these rules into your design.

-- The players ability to quickly scan a situation and make decisions based on the options that are available.
+- The players can quickly scan a situation and make decisions based on the available options.

-- His decisions should not be designer induced, rather facilitated by level design.
+- His decisions should not be designer induced; instead, the options need to be facilitated by level design.

-One way of inducing these kinds of elements is to consider what the player can will ultimately do with the information that you give him.
+One way of inducing these kinds of elements is to consider what the player can ultimately do with the information you give him.

 Players react to the game environment based on what they find interesting/attractive.

-A blank canvas is boring, however add a bit of detail to it an the attention of the viewers will drift in that direction.
+A blank canvas is bland; however, add a bit of detail to it, and the attention of the viewers will drift in that direction.

-Adding a light in a dark corridor will draw the player’s attention to it.
+Adding light in a dark corridor will draw the player’s attention to it.

-The analogy is not to different from moths drawn to the light
+The analogy is not too different from moths drawn to the light

-Affordances are in general an abstraction of real world opportunities that serve the same functional purpose.
+Affordances are an abstraction of real-world opportunities that serve the same functional purpose.

-When the goal is to overcome a challenge a challenge, giving the player a balanced amount of affordances facilitates player expression.
+When the goal is to overcome a challenge, giving the player a balanced amount of affordances facilitates player expression.